adamrfox/q_snap_size/README.md

 -f | --token-file : Specify is token file [def: .qfds_cred] -s | --size : Exclude snapshots under a given size
--u | --unit : Specify a unit of size in the report [def: bytes] qumulo : Name or IP of a Qumulo node path ... path : One or more path patterns to include (regex supported), space separated
+-u | --unit : Specify a unit of size in the report [def: bytes] -o | --output-file : Specify an output file for the report [def: stdout]qumulo : Name or IP of a Qumulo node path ... path : One or more path patterns to include (regex supported), space separated
 </pre>